dmbarbour/glas/docs/GlasSyntax.md

 *Note:* Multi-part languages such as `.x.y` currently aren't supported, because a suitable semantics is not clear.

+## Why Not Minimal Language Definition

+ This might be implemented as a program that takes input on `source`, produces `result`, and uses the `request` and `response` ports for effects:

+* `load:Module` - load value of module such as `module:foo` or `package:foo`.
+Response is `ok:Value | error`.
+* `log:Message` - emit a message to build log.
+Intention is to support debugging, progress tracking, etc. Response is `ok`.

+However, thi

+Compilation fails if a program halts before producing a result, if a request is not unsupported, or if any `error:(...)` message is logged.
+Computation continues after logging errors.

+Load error doesn't automatically break a compile.
+Loads and load errors are implicitly logged, and the log may include details about cause of error that aren't visible to the language module.

 ## Language Definition

 Minimally, a language definition must parse a file and produce a value.